shenwei356/brename/README.md

             mkdir -p $HOME/bin/; cp brename $HOME/bin/

 1. **For windows**, just copy `brename.exe` to `C:\WINDOWS\system32`.

-    **Warning**: If the file system where the search path locates is NTFS (mostly on Windows), please use `-w/--case-insensitive-path` to correctly check file overwrites!

 #### Method 2: For Go developer